 What is Hospice of Union County's mission?

 Hospice is a special kind of caring that helps people fill their last days with dignity and comfort instead of pain.
-Hospice care can take place at a home, in a nursing home, an assisted living facility, or at one of our two hospice houses.
 Patients are provided with the physical, social, emotional and spiritual support that's right for them.
 We adhere to the hospice philosophy, which is built on the principles of patient comfort, dignity, choice and control.